 The novel use of the EM OAM offers new tools of investigation for astronomy and astrophysics \cite{20,27}.
-The most striking result obtained so far is the measure of the rotation parameter of the compact object in M87* \cite{29}.
-Rotating BHs initially described by Kerr \cite{28}, then observed by the Event Horizon (EHT) collaboration \cite{30a,30b,30c,30d,30e,30f} can be revealed by the presence of twisted light and thus of OAM \cite{28b}: when light passes nearby a rotating BH, the twisted geometry of this type of spacetime imparts a twist in light's spatial phase distribution, thus revealing the BH's rotation.
-OAM can be naturally emitted or imposed to the light of distant sources also by other different astrophysical phenomena: EM waves can acquire OAM when they traverse peculiar regions in space containing, e.g., plasma inhomogeneities, in which case they are resonant with the turbulent plasma \cite{27a,27b}.
+The most striking result obtained so far is the measure of the rotation parameter of M87$^{*}$ \cite{29,IJMPD,PRA}.
+Rotating BHs, initially described by Kerr \cite{28} and then observed by the Event Horizon (EHT) collaboration \cite{30a,30b,30c,30d,30e,30f}, can be revealed by the presence of twisted light \cite{28b}: when light passes nearby a rotating BH, the geometry of this type of spacetime imparts a twist in light's spatial phase distribution, thus revealing the BH's rotation.

+Also, OAM can be naturally emitted or imposed to the light of distant sources also by other different astrophysical phenomena: EM waves can acquire OAM when they traverse peculiar regions in space containing, e.g., plasma inhomogeneities, in which case they are resonant with the turbulent plasma \cite{27a,27b}.
 The use of OAM in astronomical instrumentation allowed the first direct imaging of extrasolar planets \cite{mawet} by artificially imposing OAM to the light coming from celestial bodies \cite{21,22,23,24,25} and improve the resolving power of any optical instrument up to one order of magnitude \cite{26}.

 In this letter we present new limits for the GUP from the OAM analysis of spacetimes of rotating BHs by using the software KERTAP \cite{kertap}; GUP corrections have been obtained and then compared with the results coming from the OAM analysis of EHT data \cite{29}.